-Plas Baglan had a form similar in plan to a square with a side length of 21-24 meters, surrounded by the perimeter of the walls with a rectangular tower or building in the back of the inner courtyard.
-It was situated on the longer sides on the north-south line, measured 17.3 x 10 meters and had walls 1.52 meters thick.
-On the north side there was also a small turret, perhaps acting as a latrine on the first floor.
-A smaller building, perhaps an economic one, was located in the north-east corner of the courtyard.
+Plas Baglan had a form similar in plan to a square with a side length of 21-24 meters, surrounded by a perimeter of walls with a rectangular residential tower or a building in the rear part of the courtyard.
+It was situated on the longer sides on the north-south line, was 17.4 x 10.1 meters and had walls 1.52 meters thick.
+On the north side, at the corner, there was a small turret protruding from the building, perhaps serving as a latrine on the first floor.
+A smaller building, perhaps an economic one, was located in the north-eastern corner of the courtyard.

 Davis P.R., Castles of the Welsh Princes, Talybont 2011.

 Davis P.R., Forgotten Castles of Wales and the Marches, Eardisley 2021.

 Davis P.R., Towers of Defiance.
 The Castles & Fortifications of the Princes of Wales, Talybont 2021.